Skip to content

 Terminal window

-npx @capgo/cli@latest upload --partial-only
+npx @capgo/cli@latest bundle upload --delta

-You might want to use --partial-only if:
+You might want to use --delta-only if:

 • Your app is large and bandwidth is constrained, so you need to minimize upload/download sizes